epandurski/hydra_login2f/README.md

 # consent requests unconditionally, without showing any UI to the user.
 # This is sometimes useful, especially during testing.
 CONSENT_PATH='/consent'

+# The prefix added the user ID to form the Oauth2 subject field.
+For
+# example, if SUBJECT_PREFIX='user:', the OAuth2 subject for the user
+# with ID=1234 would be 'user:1234'.
+SUBJECT_PREFIX=''

 # Set this to a random, long string, and keep it secret.
 SECRET_KEY='dummy-secret'